alexey-obukhov/psy-supabase/tests/readme.md

-# Testing the PSY Supabase System
+# Testing the Psy-Supabase System

-This document explains how to run and maintain tests for the PSY Supabase system.
+This document explains how to run and maintain tests for the Psy-Supabase system.

 ## Running Tests